bodhiresearchgroup/Emerging-Manager-Smart-Portfolio/README.md

 ## Key Steps
 1. Initialize the algorithm.
     1. Parse timeseries data (month, rate of return) for each Program.
-    2. Perform various statistical calculations on all Programs and assign them scores for each statistical attribute.
+    2. Perform various statistical calculations on all Programs and assign them a score based on each statistical attribute.
 2. For each Program, create a group of peers
     1. A Program's peers are other Programs with highly correlated timeseries
-3. Assign a weighted score, based on statistical attributes, for each Program
+3. Assign a score, based on statistical attributes, for each Program
-    1. Normalize the weighted score to create a weighted timeseries for each Program
+    1. Normalize the score to create a weight that will be applied to each Program's timeseries.
-    2. Sum each weighted timeseries to get a single timeseries based on the weights among all Programs.
+    2. Sum each weighted timeseries to get a single portfolio.
 This is the output of the program.
 4. Display the results
 5. TODO: How well does the weighted set of Programs perform?
 Backtest.
 Should we tweak the weighting, the statistical operations, etc?